oleksandr-denysenko/cma/tma-api-documentation.md

       - **Type:** object
       - **Description:** Detailed information about the transfer.
         - `id`: Unique identifier for the transfer.
-        - `type`: Type of the transfer, such as "Self transfer".
+        - `type`: Type of the transfer: Internal transfer, Self transfer, Card transfer, Incoming SEPA, Outgoing SEPA.
         - `createdAt`: Timestamp of when the transfer was created.
         - `updatedAt`: Timestamp of the last update to the transfer.
         - `status`: Status of the transfer, such as "processed".